MetroModelingServices/metro_mce/README.md

 # Visualization Dashboard inputs creation script
 The `create_mce_visual_inputs.py` script in the data_export folder creates the MCE visualization dashboard input tables based on the benefits calculator outputs.
+File will now add the new data set to the MCE visualization dashboard config file.
  Instructions for running the script are in the script header.

+# Visualization Dashboard inputs creation batch file
+The `createnewdatascenarion.bat` batch file in the data_export folder will run the  `create_mce_visual_inputs.py` script
+and using Git add, commit and push changes  up to the Github Repository.
+Batch file requires locations for files to be coded in before running.

 # Running the Complete MCE Toolkit
 The steps to run the complete toolkit from start to finish are: